-Recently we sat down with Valley Chorale bass Davey Ermold (pictured with his family, left) to learn more about his life story and his deep love of music, family and faith.
+Recently we sat down with Valley Chorale alto Dottie Trevor (pictured at left) to learn more about her life story and deep love of music.